 Take Note!
 Reaching 500 connections may feel daunting to returners and others joining the LinkedIn platform for the first time.
 Take comfort!
 You will be amazed at how fast your connections can grow when you proactively reach out to friends and family on the platform, join alumni and other interest groups, engage with content in the newsfeed, and begin to post and publish yourself.
 Does it take intent, work, and courage at first?
 Absolutely.
 But there is a tipping point when LinkedIn starts suggesting folks you may want to know, and how you are connected, so you can go to their profile and send a personalized invite and reason to connect with you.

 6.)
 CONTACT AND PERSONAL INFO: On the right bar of your profile page you will find (in very tiny type) the name of this section and a “see more” option.
 Many of us never click through to “see more” and thus are shocked to discover our personal contact information is outdated.
 For shame!
 You want your audience to have every opportunity to get to know you and reach out to you.
-At minimum, make sure you have provided your LinkedIn URL (shortened please), current email address, and a direct cell phone number (no kids allowed).
-If you have a web or blogsite, add the URL here.
+At the minimum, make sure you have provided your LinkedIn URL (shortened please), current email address, and a direct cell phone number (no kids allowed).
+If you have a web or blog site, add the URL here.
 Are you active on social media (of course you are!), promote your chosen professional handle here.
 Mine is currently LinkedIn, Lisen Stromberg adds Twitter.
 I think that’s really smart, so I will be doing that soon too. #growthmindset

 Take Note!
 This small section presents a big opportunity for a returner to demonstrate she is current.
 A shortened LinkedIn URL is a must.
-A professional ‘gmail’ address is the business standard (no dated yahoo, hotmail, forgettable, cutesy or ‘Xxxxxfamily’ shared addresses please).
+A professional ‘gmail’ address is the business standard (no dated Yahoo, Hotmail, forgettable, cutesy or ‘Xxxxxfamily’ shared addresses please).
 The phone number listed needs to go straight to you.
 Always.
-Check out Google Voice if you are uncomfortable with listing your personal cellphone.
+Check out Google Voice if you are uncomfortable with listing your personal cell phone.
 It can serve as your public front # that goes directly to your preferred private number.
 And finally, seize the power and proactively list a social handle that works for your professional goals here.
 97% of recruiters vet the social media channels of potential employees.
 They will look and if they find none available (you’ve blocked them), they will wonder what you have to hide.
-If you prefer one for your profession, and one for family.
+If you prefer one for your profession and one for family.
 Carpe Diem and make that known.

 Now you have the first six of my nine step audit for your “above the fold” presence on LinkedIn.
 Remember, your LinkedIn profile will require maintenance to ensure it continues to align with your evolving professional goals and accomplishments.
-The redesigned LinkedIn is new to all, so many will be editing alongside you.
-While writing this, I learned some things and found some tweaks I want to make.